-The pool argument is expected to be a session pool object and the use of this argument is the equivalent of calling pool.acquire().
+The pool parameter is expected to be a session pool object and the use of this parameter is the equivalent of calling SessionPool.acquire().
+Parameters not accepted by that method are ignored.

-The threaded argument is expected to be a boolean expression which indicates whether or not Oracle should wrap accesses to connections with a mutex.
+The threaded parameter is expected to be a boolean expression which indicates whether or not Oracle should wrap accesses to connections with a mutex.
 Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

-The events argument is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.
+The events parameter is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.
+This is required for continuous query notification and high availablity event notifications.

-The cclass argument is expected to be a string and defines the connection class for database resident connection pooling (DRCP).
+The cclass parameter is expected to be a string and defines the connection class for database resident connection pooling (DRCP).

-The purity argument is expected to be one of ATTR_PURITY_NEW, ATTR_PURITY_SELF, or ATTR_PURITY_DEFAULT.
+The purity parameter is expected to be one of ATTR_PURITY_NEW, ATTR_PURITY_SELF, or ATTR_PURITY_DEFAULT.

-The newpassword argument is expected to be a string if specified and sets the password for the logon during the connection process.
+The newpassword parameter is expected to be a string if specified and sets the password for the logon during the connection process.

-The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.
+The encoding parameter is expected to be a string if specified and sets the encoding to use for regular database strings.
 If not specified, the environment variable NLS_LANG is used.
 If the environment variable NLS_LANG is not set, ASCII is used.

-The nencoding argument is expected to be a string if specified and sets the encoding to use for national character set database strings.
+The nencoding parameter is expected to be a string if specified and sets the encoding to use for national character set database strings.
 If not specified, the environment variable NLS_NCHAR is used.
 If the environment variable NLS_NCHAR is not used, the environment variable NLS_LANG is used instead, and if the environment variable NLS_LANG is not set, ASCII is used.

-The edition argument is expected to be a string if specified and sets the edition to use for the session.
-It is only relevant if both the client and the server are at least Oracle Database 11.2.
+The edition parameter is expected to be a string if specified and sets the edition to use for the session.
+It is only relevant if both the client and the database are at least Oracle Database 11.2.
+If this parameter is used with the cclass parameter the exception "DPI-1058: edition not supported with connection class" will be raised.

-The approntext argument is expected to be a list of 3-tuples, if specified, and sets the application context for the connection.
+The approntext parameter is expected to be a list of 3-tuples, if specified, and sets the application context for the connection.
 Application context is available in the database by using the sys_context() PL/SQL method and can be used within a logon trigger as well as any other PL/SQL procedures.
 Each entry in the list is expected to contain three strings: the namespace, the name and the value.

-The tag argument, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag argument is set to True.
+The tag parameter, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag parameter is set to True.
 In that case sessions with the specified tag will be preferred over others, but if no such sessions are available a session with a different tag may be returned instead.
 In any case, untagged sessions will always be returned if no sessions with the specified tag are available.
 Sessions are tagged when they are released back to the pool.